microsoft/BotFramework-WebChat/SPEECH.md

 Custom Voice is a trained model for providing your user with an unique voice when performing text-to-speech.

 First, you will need to set up a Custom Voice project.
-Please follow [this article to create a new Custom Voice project](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-voice).
+Please follow [this article to create a new Custom Voice project][Get started with Custom Voice].

 After your Custom Voice project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Model / Voice name" and "Endpoint URL".